rjuna4/TravelApp/README.md

 # ItineraryApp

-Welcome to the COMP 322 ItineraryApp!

-If there are issues related to packages, you MAY need to install the following:

-Please install the following in /ItineraryApp/ItineraryApp If not, the program may not function as intended.
+You may need to use the following commands to properly use this project:

 1) npm install
+2) npm install react-native-maps --save
+3) npm install -g nodemon
+4) nodemon server.js
-  2) npm install react-native-google-places-autocomplete --save
+5) npm install react-native-google-places-autocomplete --save